yuvalmaliniak/Library-Management-System/README.md

 NGINX Container: Contains the NGINX reverse proxy configurations.

-Optional: Add summary for each book using Gemini API, contact me for additional info regarding the setup.
+**Optional**: Add summary for each book using Gemini API, contact me for additional info regarding the setup.